Credit Card Machine

 Virtual Terminal

-A virtual terminal is a web-based platform that lets manually enter credit card payments straight from your computer or smart device.
+A virtual terminal is a web-based platform that lets you manually enter credit card payments straight from your computer or smart device.
 You don't need physical equipment.
 You only need a device and an internet connection.

 Usually, this is used to take orders over the phone.
 But virtual terminals are also good for businesses that don't have physical card machines or online payment options.
 Some examples could be freelance professionals and local services (lawyers, accountants, etc.).